weiqichu/weiqichu.github.io/_pages/about.md

 I am co-organizing [the Applied Mathematics and Computation Seminar](https://www.umass.edu/mathematics-statistics/seminars/applied-analysis-and-computation-seminar) and [the Mathematics of Machine Learning Seminar](https://www.umass.edu/mathematics-statistics/seminars/reading-seminar-on-mathematics-of-machine-learning).
 Feel free to reach out if you'd like to give a talk.

-[Opening] I am looking for Ph.D., Master’s, and undergraduate students to work on scientific computing, network science, and data science.
-Students are welcome to contact me with a CV (and/or transcripts, sample publications) attached if you are interested.
+[Opening] I am looking for Ph.D. and Master’s students to work on scientific computing, network science, and data science.
+Interested students are welcome to contact me with a CV and transcripts.

 External Grants
 ====